PubMed¶

 Returns an entity-grouped follow-up view with separate genes, diseases, and drugs sections.

-Returns a full-text section when PMC OA is available and prints a Saved to: cache path.
+Returns a full-text section with a Saved to: cache path.

 API access¶